 The Directors' Retirement Plan, which was adopted in 1991 in order to facilitate director retirements and covered our then current directors, was amended as of November 2003 to effectively freeze vested benefits.
 One of our current nine directors is covered under the Directors' Retirement Plan and he will receive annually \$19,000 payable in quarterly installments.
 At the election of such director, these quarterly payments begin either at age 70 or upon retirement from the Board of Directors and continue for the same period of time that the participant served on the Board of Directors, not to exceed ten years.
-In addition, payments are presently being made to the estate of a former director who was covered under the Directors' Retirement Plan.
-During fiscal 2018, \$1,310 was accrued pursuant to the Directors' Retirement Plan and \$19,000 was paid to the estate of a former director.
+In addition, payments have concluded in fiscal 2020 to the estate of a former director who was covered under the Directors' Retirement Plan.
+During fiscal 2019, \$14,079 was accrued pursuant to the Directors' Retirement Plan and \$19,000 was paid to the estate of a former director.